thevfxcoop/go-deadline-api/README.md

  * A working Deadline Web Service
  * Any recent version of go

+ You can view the API reference for this module here: https://pkg.go.dev/github.com/thevfxcoop/go-deadline-api

 ## Getting Started

 To use this API in your own code, import it and create a client: